 “The wire-and-harness industry has found out that on-the-fly marking is the future of marking anything they do,” Rantala said.
 He noted that 90 percent of downtime in marking applications is typically due to the failure of clogged ink machines.
-In contrast, lasers don’t have consumables and can run100,000 hours, he said.
+In contrast, lasers don’t have consumables and can run

 Meantime, Cajo—which is selling primarily to OEMs—is beefing up its proprietary software suite, putting them in the same realm as Trumpf and Rofin.
 The company’s newest design offering is CajoCAD 3.0.
 In fact, Cajo’s hiring priority at the moment is software engineers, Rantala said, with the aim of continuing to improve wire marking speeds based on specs requested by the industry’s biggest wire manufacturers.

 Continued innovation is particularly important to Cajo because of the demand on its systems for marking subsea cables between oil rigs and the mainland.
 These plastic-coated cables can run up to 80 km (49 miles), as in the case of the fiber-optic power and fluid lines produced for the energy industry by Norway’s Aker Solutions.
 Multiple individual cables can be housed within a larger cable.